 I would hardly be the first guy to have noticed that when I am out and about with my wife (and before that, my partner at the time) I attracted a level of obvious interest that rarely materialized when I went solo.
 In fact this phenomenon is so common as to generally be unworthy of comment.
 But I have never heard tell of the opposite situation, that is, women being hit on more often whilst they socialized in the company of a male partner.

 Yes, ok, in some such situations it’s a matter of a woman flirting with a man because they feel comfortable approaching someone with a partner (and with no intention of taking things any further).
-In many other cases though it is a matter of the ‘thrill’ of trying to lure someone away from another woman, making for a situation that can be quite awkward for both the hapless target and his partner.
+In many other cases though it is undoubtedly a matter of the ‘thrill’ of trying to lure a man away from another woman, whether that be for a ‘one night stand’, or for a longer period of time.
+When such behaviour occurs it can be quite unpleasant for both the hapless target and his partner.

 I came across an article that addresses this issue: